Safe Travel to Mexico

 For some interesting statistics on safety in Mexico versus elsewhere in the world, please follow the links below.

 Total crimes by country statistics – Shows world-wide total crime placement for all countries.
-Note that Mexico is at number 12 while the USA is at number 1.
+Note that Mexico is at number 12 with 1.5 million while the USA holds the number one spot for overall crime in the entire world with over 11 million.
+Interesting to note here is that the number two country in the world for overall crime shows half as much crime as the USA.

 Mexico violence not widespread – United Nations Office on Crime presents a report about the murder rate in many countries.
 Mexico is at 14% with Jamaica, Honduras, Trinidad and Belize at up to 60% and even Russia with a murder rate slightly higher than Mexico.
 Be sure to read the whole article and scroll to the bottom to see the chart.